 Gather a small bunch of about three to five roses with their foliage removed.
 Secure the bottom of the stems together with a rubber band.

-Hang the roses upside down from a hook in a dark, dry, well-ventilated room.
+Hang the roses upside down from a hook in a dark, dry, cool, well-ventilated room.
 Leave the roses for two to three weeks.

 M.H.
 Dyer began her writing career as a staff writer at a community newspaper and is now a full-time commercial writer.
 She writes about a variety of topics, with a focus on sustainable, pesticide- and herbicide-free gardening.
 She is an Oregon State University Master Gardener and Master Naturalist and holds a Master of Fine Arts in creative nonfiction writing.